cakephp/docs/en/core-libraries/helpers/session.rst

 .. meta::
     :title lang=en: SessionHelper
-    ::description lang=en: As a natural counterpart to the Session Component, the Session Helper replicates most of the components functionality and makes it available in your view.
+    :description lang=en: As a natural counterpart to the Session Component, the Session Helper replicates most of the components functionality and makes it available in your view.
     :keywords lang=en: session helper,flash messages,session flash,session read,session check